 Krakow's International Airport

 There is nothing more important than your safety and well-being while abroad.
 That's why we've compiled these lists of requirements, recommendations, and tips that can help you stay your most healthy and safe.
-While an issue is unlikely to arise, should an unpleasant situation surface, the CES staff is available and able to be reached by phone 24 hours a day.
+While an issue is unlikely to arise, should an unpleasant situation surface, our staff is available and able to be reached by phone 24 hours a day.

 Students are required to have health and accident coverage for the whole of their stay.
 When applying for a student visa, students are expected to have health insurance from their home country.
 Medical, accident and life insurance are the responsibility of the student at the Jagiellonian University.
-The staff at the Centre for European Studies will be happy to advise and assist our students with any aspect of medical care, but responsibility for registering for, purchasing and maintaining appropriate insurance remains with the student.
+The staff at the Institute of European Studies will be happy to advise and assist our students with any aspect of medical care, but responsibility for registering for, purchasing and maintaining appropriate insurance remains with the student.
 The Jagiellonian University cannot assume responsibility or liability for any medical needs not covered by the student's existing coverage.

 It is also possible, although not as likely to be necessary, to purchase a wide variety of additional insurance plans from private companies in Poland.